-The Neighbourhood Plan identifies the priority for the improvement of the Village's formal sports facilities for all ages in-accordance with Local Plan policy 32; Where appropriate, financial contributions may be sought from developers, in lieu of on site provision.
-TtT hese contributions should\could be targeted towards the enhancement of existing, and provision of new, off-site facilities within the recreational zone as marked on the proposals map, to enhance and create the sports and recreation hub for use by the wider community.
+The Neighbourhood Plan identifies the priority for the improvement of the Village's formal sports facilities for all ages in accordance with Local Plan policy 32.
+These contributions could be targeted towards the enhancement of existing, and provision of new, off-site facilities within the recreational zone as marked on the proposals map, to enhance and create the sports and recreation hub for use by the wider community.
 Where appropriate, financial contributions may be sought from developers, in lieu of on-site provision in line with guidance in the LP: Pt2, in partnership with the Parish Council.